|Russia's newest space city

 According to official Russian sources, the majority of the new town's 25,000 population would come from the region and only a segment would have to migrate from other parts of the country.
 (698) How this claim would be reconciled with the virtual absence of "rocket scientists" and other highly qualified personnel in the Russian Far East remained to be seen.

-Above: An artist rendering of a proposed fully developed residential area in Vostochny.
-The reality so far is nowehere near these dreams.
+An artist rendering of a proposed fully developed residential area in Vostochny.
+The reality so far is nowhere near these dreams.
 Credit: Roskosmos

 The actual construction of the new town in Vostochny started at the end of 2013, or four years behind original plans.
 Grandiose designs for a 40,000-person city were now split into a three-phase plan, postponing most of the construction until later.
 The population of the center was expected to grow along with the arrival of each new launch vehicle to the space center: Soyuz in the 2010s, Angara in the 2020s and the yet-to-be-named super heavy rocket in the 2030s.

 As of April 2013, the first phase of construction was to be completed by the end of 2015.
 The initial housing district was to include 24 buildings for 12,000 residents and social infrastructure.
 (678) This plan was also quickly scaled down to 17 buildings for 5,000 people.

 By the end of January 2014, Spetsstroi promised "soon" to complete 17 buildings, including 12 apartment blocks with 1,482 apartments, with the top floors being in process of construction.
 However due to the late arrival of construction documentation in October 2013, real construction could only start in November, Spetsstroi complained.